 The problem may be the thermostat fan setting.
 When set to ON, your furnace will deliver air 24/7, even in between heating cycles.
-So when the furnace isn’t heating that air, it will come out the vents as luke warm or cold.
+So, when the furnace isn’t heating that air, it will come out the vents as lukewarm or cold.

-Do this: Make sure that your fan setting is set to AUTO.
+The Solution: Make sure that your fan setting is set to AUTO.
 Now your furnace will only blow heated air.

 Your air filter may be so dirty that it caused your furnace to overheat and shut down the parts that heat the air.